filipvabrousek/JS-Algorithms/ML - Genes.md

     /*--------------------------------------GENERATION--------------------------------------
-    1 - calculate cost of the string and display, create chn by mating and splice them 2 - looping through memebers 50% mutation rate using the mutate method 3 - we have the result !!!!
+    1 - calculate cost of the string and display, create chn by mating the using "mate()" and splice them 2 - looping through memebers 50% mutation rate using the mutate method 3 - we have the result !!!!
     4 - increase generationNumber and call "generation()" every 20 ms